 Dr. Crooke's compensation is determined in accordance with the criteria described above for all executive officers.
-The Compensation Committee assessed Dr. Crooke's performance in light of Isis' objectives achieved and not achieved, as discussed above, and reviewed published salary survey data for chief executive officers in comparable biotechnology companies.
+The Compensation Committee reviewed published salary survey data for chief executive officers in comparable biotechnology companies and assessed Dr. Crooke's performance in light of Isis' objectives achieved and not achieved, as discussed above.
 As a result, the Compensation Committee recommended that Dr. Crooke receive a base salary increase of 6%, to \$582,218 for 2006.
 Dr. Crooke received a base salary increase in 2005 of 3% and an increase of 4.5% in 2004.
-In January 2006, Dr. Crooke received a bonus of \$219,705 for accomplishments in 2005, likewise based on the assessment of corporate objectives achieved.
-In January 2006, the

-Committee approved an option grant of 128,924 shares of common stock for performance in 2005 for Dr. Crooke, pursuant to Isis' 1989 Plan, at an exercise price of \$5.25 per share, the fair market value on the date of grant.
-In comparison, for Dr. Crooke's performance over 2004, the Committee granted him an option to purchase 75,720 shares of common stock.
-The options vest over a four-year period; 25% after the first year and 2.08% per month for the remaining 36 months.
+In January 2006, Dr. Crooke received a bonus of \$219,705 for accomplishments in 2005, likewise based on the assessment of corporate objectives achieved and not achieved.
+In January 2006, the Committee approved an option grant of 128,924 shares of common stock for performance in 2005 for Dr. Crooke, pursuant to Isis' 1989 Plan, at an exercise price of \$5.25 per share, the fair market value on the date of grant.
+In comparison, for Dr. Crooke's performance over 2004, the Committee granted him an option to purchase 75,720 shares of common stock at an exercise price of \$5.80 per share, the fair market value on the date of grant.
+In each case, the options vest over a four-year period; 25% after the first year and 2.08% per month for the remaining 36 months.